Roxaski/Ryu-Dragon/README.md

 Contributions are very much welcome.
 If you'd like to suggest improvements or submit new icons, then all you have to do is fork the repository, add your changes and submit a pull request.

-## Fonts
+## Extensions

-They're are two fonts that i think go wonderfully with Ryu Dragon and they are [Monaspace](https://monaspace.githubnext.com/) and [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
+There are two fonts that i think go wonderfully with Ryu Dragon and they are [Monaspace](https://monaspace.githubnext.com/) and [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
 In my opinion these two fonts are fantastic for coding, as they're easy on the eyes and they really elevate the look of the theme.

 ## Feedback